meveo-org/mv-graph/README.md

 To run a local development server that serves the basic demo located in `demo/index.html`

 ## Storage
-Node position are stored in localStorage browser
+Node position are stored in localStorage browser.
+The storage is manage by the parent component to save on the server or just locally

 ## Events
 ### Left click